Header (association football): Risks

 Heading the ball, whether in practice or a competitive match, carries health risks that can become apparent immediately or after a few years.
 Additionally, injury can occur from just one instance of heading the ball or an accumulation of repetitive headers.

 The most common injury associated with heading is concussions, which account for 22% of all football injuries.
 Subconcussive injuries are also a concern when heading the ball.
 While symptoms for subconcussive injuries are not as apparent as a concussion, damage is still being dealt to the brain.
 In some cases, subconcussive injuries can be more severe than concussions in the long run.
-Chronic traumatic encephalopathy (CTE) is a subconcussive injury that is cause for concern.

 A 2019 study shows that footballers, with the exclusion of goal keepers, are three and a half times more likely to suffer from neurodegenerative disease than the general population.
 In 2021, research had been published that shows defenders are at greater risk of developing dementia.